-There is a huge world of difference between listening to reasonable, justified and expert safety concerns and advice when setting off on your gap year, and listening to the often paranoid, overblown and sometime downright crazy warnings that are out there.
+There is a huge world of difference between listening to reasonable, justified and expert safety concerns when setting off on your gap year, and listening to the often paranoid, overblown and sometimes downright crazy warnings that are out there.
 So which travel safety advice do you listen to?
 If any?

-Travelling the world is generally safe, but that doesn’t mean there aren’t risks out there.
+Travelling the world is generally safe, but that doesn’t mean there aren’t risks out there, and all travellers have to learn how to fully and realistically risk assess each part of their round the world adventure.
 It is important therefore to listen to some sensible and impartial advice on how to reduce any risk and keep yourself safe, right?

 Well that depends entirely on the travel safety advice you listen to.